 How to Optimize Your Website for Better SEO

-In today’s digital landscape, having a website is no longer enough.
+In today’s digital landscape, having a website is not enough.
 To stand out in the crowded online space, your website needs to be optimized for search engines.
 Search Engine Optimization (SEO) is the key to driving organic traffic, improving your site’s visibility, and ultimately growing your business.
 Whether you’re a beginner or looking to refine your strategy, this guide will walk you through actionable steps to optimize your website for better SEO.

 1. Conduct Keyword Research